 You might also like:

-Best known for her insatiable appetite for adventure, we caught up with travel writer and recent Malibu import Amanda Blakley to hear firsthand all about her dreamy west coast lifestyle, favorite beaches, go-to restaurants and more.
+Known for an insatiable appetite for adventure, travel writer and recent Malibu import Amanda Blakley shares her dreamy west coast lifestyle, favorite local beaches, go-to restaurants and more.